spacetelescope/style-guides/guides/jupyter-notebooks.md

 ## Prose

 Use [Markdown](https://www.markdownguide.org/basic-syntax/#paragraphs-1) for text formatting and prose.
-When necessary, include small inline comments before a code block in a cell.
+Only use code comments when it's a natural inline comment directly connected to that line of code.
+Do **not** use code cells with comments to replace of well-written markdown prose!

-## Ancillary files
+## Ancillary and generated files

-Sometimes you need to include ancillary files with your notebook.
-Examples include images, small data files (e.g. CSV, FITS tables).
+Sometimes you may need to include ancillary files with your notebook.
+Examples include images, small data files (e.g. small CSV tables).
+Files of any significant size (> 100 kB is a good rule of thumb) should not be included with the notebook but rather stored outside the repository and accessed via code (see the [data guide](where-to-put-your-data.md)).

 If your notebook needs ancillary files to work, make sure you include them at the root level relative to your notebook.
 E.g.:

 ```
 Notebooks/